 Section 1.
 ANNUAL DUES

-The Annual Dues for Class A, Superintendent Member, C, and Associate Members shall be the sum fixed at any annual meeting of the Association as approved by the membership in attendance thereof.
+The Annual Dues for Class A, B, C, and Associate Members shall be the sum fixed at any annual meeting of the Association as approved by the membership in attendance thereof.
 Dues for all other classifications shall be set by the Board of Directors.
-Dues shall be paid annually, in advance, for the calendar year January 1 through December 31.
+Dues shall be paid annually, in advance, for the calendar year running from November 16 through the following November 15 January 1 through December 31.